Roots: The Next Generations: Chapter 5 – World War II

-By July 1942, Alex and Chief Scott are somewhere in the South Pacific Ocean aboard USS Murzim (AK-95), an ammunition ship, one of several Naval vessels manned by Coast Guard crews during WW2.
-Scotty asks Alex why he receives so many letters, and he answers, in effect, that, if he wishes to receive letters, then he must write letters – to relatives back home.
+By July 1942, Alex and Chief Scott are somewhere in the South Pacific Ocean aboard USS Murzim (AK-95), an ammunition ship, one of several Naval vessels crewed by the Coast Guard during World War II.
+Scotty asks Alex why he receives so many letters, and he answers that, in effect, if he wishes to receive letters, then he must write letters – to relatives back home.
 Then, at Scotty's request, Alex writes a love letter for Scotty to a girlfriend in Auckland, New Zealand, where the ship will make a port visit about two months later.
 The letter works so well that Scotty sets up Alex to write love letters for other shipmates for one dollar apiece.
 Thus, Alex enters the writing business.
-(The real USS Murzim (AK-95) served 1943-46.)
+(The real USS Murzim (AK-95) served 1943-1946.)

 While at sea, Alex receives the news that Nan has given birth to a girl, and that she has given her mother's name, Lydia, to their baby.
 Alex expresses his pleasure about his new fatherhood, yet he says that he had wanted to give the girl the name of Cynthia, his maternal grandmother.

 World War II ends, and both Simon and Alex start thinking about their respective plans for Alex.
 Simon makes a train journey to California, where he meets Alex at the Coast Guard Station on Yerba Buena Island, in the San Francisco Bay.
-Alex has advanced to the rate of petty officer first-class (steward's mate first-class).
+Alex has advanced to the rate of Petty Officer First-Class (Steward's Mate First-Class).
 Simon and Alex articulate a sharp disagreement about the differences between their plans for Alex; Simon wants him to return to academia, but Alex intends to stay in the Coast Guard at least until he decides or discovers what else he should do.
-(Simon expresses a dream that Alex might become even a president of a university.)
+Simon expresses a dream that Alex might even become a president of a university.

 Alex returns to the East Coast and to Nan and Lydia, and Nan again becomes pregnant.
-Alex requests and gets an assignment in New York City, so that he can live and work closer to the editors there, because of his intense interest in writing and his goal to become a published author.
+Alex requests and gets an assignment in New York City so that he can live and work closer to the editors there because of his intense interest in writing and his goal to become a published author.